 Why do applications on VCL desktops sometimes run slowly?

 VCL employs network intensive technologies to provide remote access to applications.
 Connection and configuration issues may slow down your network connection speed.
 If the problem is persistent and you believe that your bandwidth speed is above 5Mb/sec please contact email@example.com to discuss this issue further.

 Suggestions and feedback are encouraged!

 General feedback, requests for changes, and application recommendations for inclusion in future releases of the VCL are welcomed.
 Please send an email to firstname.lastname@example.org.
 Approved application requests and environment changes must be thoroughly tested before they can be released.

 To ensure this electronic software product meets accessibility standards, we are currently undergoing 508 compliance testing.
-If you have any feedback, question or concerns regarding accessibility of this product, please contact Kamran Rasul, Assistive Technology Specialist, at 202-885-3407 or by email firstname.lastname@example.org.
+If you have any feedback, questions or concerns regarding accessibility, please contact email@example.com.